-&lt;sup>7 The polarization of employment was first noted in Acemoglu (1999).
+&lt;sup>6 The polarization of employment was first noted in Acemoglu (1999).

-&lt;sup>8 Examples of recent empirical analyses on the impact of the introduction of AI and robotics in Japan are the studies by Adachi, Kawaguchi, and Saito (2019), Kume et al. (2017), and Yamamoto and Kuroda (2019).
+&lt;sup>7 Examples of recent empirical analyses on the impact of the introduction of AI and robotics in Japan are the studies by Adachi, Kawaguchi, and Saito (2019), Kume et al. (2017), and Yamamoto and Kuroda (2019).

-&lt;sup>9 See, for example, Brynjolfsson and McAfee (2011).
+&lt;sup>8 See, for example, Brynjolfsson and McAfee (2011).

-little data on the effects of AI, which has resulted in a lack of empirical research.
-A seminal study in this context is that by Frey and Osborne (2017), which has recently opened up a new field of research.
+seminal study in this context is that by Frey and Osborne (2017), 9 which has recently opened up a new field of research.
 The study differs from the traditional empirical literature in that the authors proposed a new methodology to estimate the susceptibility of employment to computerization using machine learning.
 They argued that, "Following recent technological advances, ..., computerisation is now spreading to domains commonly defined as non-routine" (Frey and Osborne, 2013: 259).
-Following the task-based model by Autor, Levy, and Murnane (2003), Frey and Osborne (2013) built a model comprising several factors, such as computer capital and two types of labor input, where the labor input is either susceptible or non-susceptible to computerization.
-The latter type of labor inputi is related to three types of engineering bottlenecks to computerization they identified, namely, bottlenecks with regard to (1) perception and manipulation; (2) creative intelligence; and (3) social intelligence.
+Following the task-based model by Autor, Levy, and Murnane (2003), Frey and Osborne (2013) built a model comprising several factors, such as computer capital and two types of labor input, which is either susceptible or non-susceptible to computerization.
+Non-susceptible labor is related to three types of engineering bottlenecks to computerization they identified, namely, bottlenecks with regard to (1) perception and manipulation; (2) creative intelligence; and (3) social intelligence.
 Using 70 original hand-labelled occupations as training data, they calculated the probability of job automation for 702 occupations and then classified occupations based on these probabilities to estimate the expected impact of automation on the US labor market.
 Their estimates suggest that 47 percent of jobs in the US were at a "high risk" (of more than 70 percent) of being replaced by computerization within the next one or two decades.
 However, their study has some limitations.
 For example, they only take technological factors into account, and the estimates depend on training data of 70 hand-labelled occupations to which they assigned values of 0 or 1 to represent the likelihood that they can be computerized based on their subjective assessment.